Vashiru/pokeminer/README.md

 ## Setting up

 [/u/gprez](https://www.reddit.com/u/gprez) made [a great tutorial on Reddit](https://www.reddit.com/r/pokemongodev/comments/4tz66s/pokeminer_your_individual_pokemon_locations/d5lovb6).
 Check it out if you're not accustomed with Python applications.
+Please note that you'll need Python3 with the new co-routines.
+Make sure you also have pip3 (pip for python 3).

 Create the database by running Python interpreter.
 Note that if you want more than 10 workers simultaneously running, SQLite is probably not the best choice.
+Also note that if you decide to switch branches or pull in a new release, you'll have to delete the old db.sqlite file and run these steps again to prevent compatibility issues.

 ```py
 $> python